browserengineering/book/book/invalidation.md

 But the principle of incremental performance also really constrains our browser.
-For example, during rendering even *traversing* the whole page would take time proportional to the whole page, not the change being made, so we can't do that.
+For example, during rendering even *traversing* the whole layout tree would take time proportional to the whole page, not the change being made, so we can't do that.
 To achieve incrementality, we're going to need to think of the initial render and later re-renders differently.[^big-change] When the page is first loaded, rendering is definitely going to take time proportional to the size of the page.
 But we treat that initial render as a cache.
 Later renders will only invalidate and recompute the parts of that cache, taking time proportional to the changed portion of the page.

 [^big-change]: While initial and later renders are conceptually
     different, they'll use the same code path.
 Basically, the initial